-Q. Describe the power, functions and the position of the Emperor in Japan.
+Q. Describe the power, functions and the position of the

 Ans.
 Perhaps, the oldest monarchy in the world is that of Japan dating back from 660 B.C.
 The Emperor remained as an unquestionable ruler for several centuries.
-Later on, the powers of the Emperor were eclipsed and under the Meiji Constitution of 1889, though the absolute power was vested with the Emperor, but he was guided by the Ministry and by the Military.
+Later on, the powers of the Emperor were celipsed and under the Meji Constitution of 1889, though the absolute power was vested with the Emperor, but he was wided by the Ministry and by the Military.